rougin/ezekiel/README.md

 An expressive SQL query builder in PHP.
 This package is previously known as [Windstorm](https://github.com/rougin/ezekiel/tree/c95c77506087db19033997d1e752ce01c9294056).

+## Why

+I tried to unify [Doctrine](https://www.doctrine-project.org/) and [Eloquent](https://laravel.com/docs/5.0/eloquent) into a single interface for them to be swappable.
+Unfortunately the implementation is not possible because of the different core design patterns ([data mapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) for Doctrine while [active record](https://en.wikipedia.org/wiki/Active_record_pattern) for Eloquent).
+I realized later that the one thing common for both is their query builder and it was also common on all existing ORM packages and SQL query builders.

 ## Installation

 Install `Ezekiel` through [Composer](https://getcomposer.org/):